theyasharma/codechef/README.md

 # codechef
-All codechef practice solutions  written in c++
+1. All codechef practice solutions  written in c++.
+2. Soltutions uploaded only after successfull submission.